Relation between Wigner energy and proton-neutron pairing: Introduction

-The nuclear ground state energy, $E(N,Z)$, as a function of the proton number ($Z$) and neutron number ($N$) or atomic mass number ($A=N+Z$) is very well described by the celebrated empirical mass formula (see e.g. \citep{MS82})
+The nuclear ground state energy, $E(N,Z)$, as a function of the proton number ($Z$) and neutron number ($N$) or atomic mass number ($A=N+Z$) is very well described by the celebrated empirical mass formula (see e.g. \citep{MS82}):

 The various terms have a clear physical meaning.
 The volume term, $E_V=-a_V A$, describes the constant binding energy of a nucleon in saturated nuclear matter.
 The surface energy, $E_S=a_SA^{2/3}$, accounts for the lack of neighbors in the surface.
 The term, $E_C=a_CZ^2/A^{1/3}$, is the electrostatic Coulomb energy.
 The (a-)symmetry energy, $E_A=a_A(N-Z)^2/A$, consists of two approximately equal contributions.
-The "kinetic" part accounts for the Pauli principle, which requires the nucleons to occupy higher single particle levels with increasing asymmetry $|N-Z|$.
-The "interaction" part originates from the difference between the proton-proton and neutron-neutron interactions and the proton-neutron interaction.
+The \textquotedblleft kinetic\textquotedblright part accounts for the Pauli principle, which requires the nucleons to occupy higher single particle levels with increasing asymmetry $|N-Z|$.
+The \textquotedblleft interaction\textquotedblright part originates from the difference between the proton-proton, neutron-neutron and proton-neutron interactions.
 The pairing energy ($E_P$) describes the energy gain by forming pairs of protons or neutrons.
 The shell energy ($E_{SHELL}$) is a manifestation of the level bunching around the Fermi level.
-The term, $E_W=a_W|N-Z|/A$, is called Wigner energy, because Wigner \citep{Wi37} gave a first interpretation in terms of his super multiplet theory.
-However its physical origin has been the subject of a long debate, which has been recently reviewed by \citep{Ne09}.
-Modern mean field approaches reproduce the ground state energies very well, except the Wigner energy, which has to be added as an ad-hoc phenomenological term (see e. g. \citep{Go01}).
+The term, $E_W=a_W|N-Z|/A$, is called the Wigner energy, because Wigner \citep{Wi37} gave a first interpretation in terms of his super multiplet theory.
+However, its physical origin has been the subject of a long debate, which has been recently reviewed by \citep{Ne09}.
+Modern mean field approaches reproduce the ground state energies very well, except the Wigner energy, which has to be added as an ad-hoc phenomenological term (see e.g. \citep{HFB21}).
 This means that the physics behind the Wigner energy is not taken into account by present mean field theories.

 In this letter we demonstrate that the Wigner energy is obtained, without introducing any new parameters, by including the isovector proton-neutron pair correlations determined by numerical diagonalization of an isorotational invariant pairing Hamiltonian.

 Experimentally, the coefficients $a_A$ and $a_W$ are not very different.
 As the ground state isospin ($T$) of most nuclei is equal to their isospin projection $(T_z=\frac{N-Z}{2})$.
 The sum of the symmetry and Wigner energies is approximately proportional to $T(T+1)$.
 The $T$ - dependence is suggestive, because the isospin operators obey the same SU$_2$ algebra as the angular momentum operators.
 Spontaneous breaking of the rotational symmetry by the deformed mean field leads to the appearance of rotational bands.
 The energies of the rotational levels are proportional to $I(I+1)$, with $I$ being the angular momentum.
 The analogy between nuclear spin and isospin led Frauendorf and Sheikh \citep{FS99,FS00} to suggest that the $T(T+1)$ dependence of the ground state energy is a manifestation of an isorotational band.